xpack/web-jekyll/pages/dev-tools/arm-none-eabi-gcc/install.md

 install location is different from the xpm install folders." %}

 {% include important.html content="Although perfectly possible to
-install GNU ARM Embedded GCC in any folder, it is highly recommended to use this path, since by default the GNU MCU Eclipse debug plug-ins search for the executable in this location." %}
+install GNU Arm Embedded GCC in any folder, it is highly recommended to use this path, since by default the GNU MCU Eclipse debug plug-ins search for the executable in this location." %}